Different Types of Coal | Properties | advantages and disadvantages | Electronicsinfos

 3. Energy Density: Lower energy density compared to higher-ranked coals.

-4. Color: Brownish-black in color.
+4. Colour: Brownish-black in colour.

 5. Texture: Soft and friable texture.